YvesHuber/PlayerBackpack/README.md

 submit = Button <br>
 crafting slots = Crafting 1 - 4 <br>
 Output Slot = output <br>
-Inventory = Inventory just click on the circle and select the first one <br>
+Inventory = Inventory just click on the circle and select the first one it is the inventory from the player  <br>
+you need to add the colliders, models and materials here but you can do it later <br>

 ### crafting recipes
 A crafting recipe is a recipe with an array of items and a output<br>